 The overall stability of fishery-level LPUE and CPUE during the 2017-2019 period suggests that the fishery is sustainable at the current level of effort, and that the current management measures provide an effective way to manage the fishery.
 However, the fishery-level measures of LPUE and CPUE mask other patterns at the species level.
-LPUE has remained steady for ballan and corkwing (suggesting no detrimental effects of fishing effort), but declined for rock cook.
-LPUE has also declined for goldsinny, but the apparent stability of goldsinny CPUE suggests that fishing effort may not be adversely affecting goldsinny populations overall.
-CPUE has also remained stable for ballan, and has increased for corkwing (again suggesting no detrimental effects of fishing effort), but has declined for rock cook.
+LPUE has remained steady for ballan, goldsinny and corkwing (suggesting no detrimental effects of fishing effort), but declined for rock cook.
+CPUE has also remained stable for ballan and goldsinny, and has increased for corkwing (again suggesting no detrimental effects of fishing effort), but has declined for rock cook.
 This report highlights that the declines in both LPUE and CPUE for rock cook give cause for concern, particularly as the fishery to date has been targeting larger size classes of this species.